Vonng/pigsty/docs/t-jupyter.md

 Jupyter Lab is a complete data science R&D env based on IPython Notebook for data analysis and visualization.
 It is currently an optional Beta feature and is only enabled in the demo by default.

-Because JupyterLab provides a Web Terminal feature, it is not recommended to enable it in production env, you can use [`infra-jupyter`](p-infra.md#infra-jupyter) to deploy it manually on the meta node.
+Because JupyterLab provides a Web Terminal feature, it is recommended to use [`infra-jupyter`](p-infra.md#infra-jupyter) to deploy it manually on the meta node.

 ### Default Values